cwegscheider/cwegscheider/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---
-I am a political scientist at the Department of Political Science (IfPol) of the University of Münster.
-My main area of research is comparative politics with an interest in democratization, political parties, political behavior, and populism.
+I am a political scientist in the Department of Political Science (IfPol) at the University of Münster.
+My research focuses on comparative politics, with a particular interest in how political parties and citizens understand, reproduce, and challenge democracy.
+My work examines the drivers of democratic backsliding and resilience, support for (populist) parties, and the foundations of political and democratic attitudes.
+My research has been published in the *European Journal of Political Research*, *West European Politics*, *Party Politics*, and *Political Studies*, among others.

 I hold a Dr. phil. in Political Science from the University of Salzburg, based on my dissertation "Dissatisfied democrats?
 How citizens' policy discontent and conceptions of democracy relate to support for populist parties".

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/CV.pdf" "newtab" >}}CV{{< /staticref >}}.